-Crawl space encapsulation comes with a wide range of benefits.
+Our Atlanta crawl space vapor barriers and encapsulation services come with a wide range of benefits.
 In addition to properly draining existing moisture and sealing walls and floors to prevent water from leaking into the crawl space, encapsulating your crawl space also provides the following advantages:

 Have you ever heard of the “stack effect” in regards to your home’s air quality?
 The stack effect refers to the process by which hot air leaves the home through the uppermost levels.
 Warm air rises, and so the cool air inside your crawl space ultimately escapes not through the vents and doors that let it in, but through your floor joists (the ceiling of your crawl space), the first floor of your home above, and through a variety of air ductus.